brutella/simplediff-swift/Readme.md

 The operations printed as strings looks like this

     Swift is a[+ new] programming language[+ for iOS and OS X apps] that builds on the best of C and Objective-C[-, without the constraints of C compatibility].

+## Use Cases

+This library makes it easy to calculate diffs of `UITableView` or `UIColletionView` data source and to animate insertions and deletions.

 # Contact